Ian Berry (artist): Secret Garden

 This interactive installation, titled the Secret Garden, was a piece that the viewer could walk through, on top of a denim path that was filled with various flowers and plants, from roses to cacti, wisteria to chrysanthemum that hung down like a trellis.
 It was shown at the Children's Museum of the Arts New York in 2017.

 The installation for the Bridge Project was inspired by thinking of childhood.
 Immediately Berry thought of playing outside at his Yorkshire hometown.
 He believed children play less outside and interact and look less at the nature around.
 Children have new technology with iPads.
 He had stated that while he was making the Behind Closed Doors piece, he was thinking of a woman with a perfect home but the children had grown up, leaving the nest empty.
 The home depicted in the picture, there was a garden at the back.
 It made him think of the garden being full of the laughter of kids playing once upon a time and now the empty nest.
 As children would come to the garden in denim with their parents he wanted them to look at being in a garden differently and as in New York seek out a Community Garden together.

 He wanted to draw attention to the community gardens as a meeting place and a location to enjoy being outside.

 Berry also used some of the last fabric that the USA had produced to make the installation.
 After 112 years of production, Cone Mills, a historic denim mill in America, announced it would close its White Oak plant in North Carolina.
 As the last major manufacturer of selvage denim in the United States, its final products served as relics for newer generations to learn about in this exhibition.

 It was also used as an example of sustainability.
 Berry worked with Tonello, the Italian laundry manufacturer and technology company.
 He used their laser machines in this work to cut many of the pieces made for the trellis, and used the ozone washing to colour the denim.
 These are now some of the new tools for the denim industry.

 In the opening to the garden, Berry shows a cotton plant and explained that this is where the jeans we wear first comes from.
 The headline was from plants to pants, to plants again.

+A version of the Secret Garden installation was shown at London’s Garden Museum in 2024, it was chosen as a top exhibition to see by Tabish Khan writing for Londonist.